-Kate is a multi-lingual blogger, writer, journalist and translator.
+Kate is a multi-lingual blogger, arts and culture contributor, journalist and translator.
 Posts and articles by her are published by international websites as well as traditional media.
-She also regularly organizes cultural activities like guided walks, museum and exhibitions visits.
+She also regularly organizes cultural activities including guided walks, museum and exhibitions visits.

-In 2014, she won a column-writer prize at the Gentse Schrijversdagen, Gand, Belgium.
-She has won prizes in national translating competitions for her literary translations, as well as for illustrations based on children’s books and stories.
+In 2014, she won a column-writer prize at the Gentse Schrijversdagen, Ghent, Belgium.
+She previously won prizes in national translating competitions for her literary translations, as well as for illustrations based on children’s books and stories.

 Before becoming interested in Cultural Heritage and History of Arts, Kate had successful careers in HRM and ICT.
 A fully qualified teacher of English, Kate also taught English language and literature courses at teacher training colleges, international schools and (special-need) secondary schools.

 This blog contains posts on cultural subjects, the arts, literature, travel, (expat) life and the occasional odd adventure.

-Posts from this blog have been featured and re-blogged on sites including:
+Posts have been featured and re-posted on sites including:

 – The Merovingian Kingdoms and similar specialist (web)sites;